-Now, we may run the first cell (click on cell and pres CTRL+SHIFT) to Check if NVIDIA GPU is enabled, you may see the similar result:
+Now, we may run the first cell (click on cell and pres CTRL+SHIFT) to Check if NVIDIA GPU is enabled.
+You may see a similar result:

 This link is used to grant access to your Google Drive.
 Once you enter, it asks you to allow the Google Drive File Stream.
 Click on "Allow".
 And then copy the code that appears:

-Now, our Colab is ready for further use with our Google Drive files, the last step is to open our project directory bu running next following cell:
+Now, our Colab is ready for further use with our Google Drive files.
+The last step is to open our project directory by running next following cell:

-To make completely sure that TensorFlow works with GPU, we can run the following code lines:
+To make utterly sure that TensorFlow works with GPU, we can run the following code lines:

-This means that we are using TensorFlow with 2.2.0 version and the system sees one GPU.
+This means that we are using TensorFlow with the 2.2.0 version, and the system sees one GPU.

 4. Test YOLO v3 object detection on Google Colab:

-If to this point everything worked without issues, we are ready to test object detection on the cloud, to do this I copied code sample from my detection_demo.py script:
+If everything works without issues, we are ready to test object detection on the cloud.
+To do this, I copied a code sample from my

 We use this cell to create the YOLOv3 model with original weights.
-With the next cell, we test detection with the original mode on kite.jpg image:
+With the next cell, we test detection with the original model on the